beyioku/Cloud-Monitoring/README.md

 # Cloud Monitoring Project

-This project implements a multi-cloud monitoring system across AWS and Azure using:
+This project implements a Centralized multi-cloud monitoring system across AWS and Azure using:
 - Python for cloud metric collectors
 - Prometheus and Pushgateway for metric ingestion
 - Grafana for visualization